home-assistant/companion.home-assistant/docs/notifications/sounds.md

 6. Click Sync in the lower right.
 7. Once the sync is complete, disconnect the device from the computer.
 8. On your iOS device, open the Home Assistant app.
-9. Go to Settings -> Notification Settings.
+9. Go to App Configuration -> Notifications -> Sounds.
-10. Select "Import sounds from iTunes".
+10. Tap the "Import sounds from iTunes File Sharing" button.

 Assuming that you correctly formatted the sounds they are now available to use in push notifications.